Mohammad-Taqi Bahjat Foumani

 Grand Ayatollah Mohammad-Taqi Bahjat Foumani (محمدتقی بهجت فومنی) (24 August 1916 – 17 May 2009) was an Iranian Twelver Shia Marja'.

 Biography

 Ayatullah Mohammad-Taqi was born on 24 August 1916 in the Fouman, Gilan province in the north of Iran.
 Mohammad's mother died when he was at an early age and he lived with father.
 Bahjat's father sold cookies to gain as income.
 He started his primary education from Fouman.
-At the age 14, he went to Karbala and Najaf, Iraq for continuing his education in advance level.
+At the age 14, he went to Karbala then Najaf, Iraq to continue his advanced education.
 After returning to Iran on 1945, he resided in Qom and at the Qom Seminary, Mohammad-Taqi taught jurisprudence and theology.

 Teachers

 While he lived in Najaf, he was a student of Abu l-Hasan al-Isfahani, Shaikh Muhammad Kadhim Shirazi, Mirza Hussein Naini, Agha Zia Addin Araghi, and Shaikh Muhammad Hussain al-Gharawi.
 Also, Ali Tabatabaei (known as Ayatollah Qadhi) was his teacher in spirituality and gnosticism.
 In Qom, he attended the class of Ayatollah Seyyed Hossein Borujerdi.